-So, instead of turning left towards the Cho Dong Xuan Market to grab some lunch, I just decided to head straight and just let my feet lead me.
+So, instead of turning left towards the market to grab some lunch, I went straight and just let my feet lead me.
 And ten minutes later, I was walking towards one of the city’s most important historical and cultural spots.

-The carp pond as seen from Ho Chi Minh’s home.
+Here is the carp pond as seen from Ho Chi Minh’s home.

 Exiting the palace grounds, visitors are lead straight to the back of the mausoleum.